-Victor Cruz says Giants intentionally kept his 2016 production down
+Victor Cruz, now with Bears, says Giants intentionally kept 2016 production down

 “It’s hard to believe.
 Even just to think about someone coming up to the quarterback and saying, ‘hey, don’t throw it here’ or ‘don’t give it to this guy’ – it’s hard to even fathom that thought, which I don’t even know or think that happens.
 I doubt it,” Cruz said.
 “But when you look at the film and look at how it goes down, it’s the only way.”

-The 30-year old, who has reportedly visited with Chicago and Jacksonville this month, became a salsa-dancing sensation in 2011, when he shot from undrafted rookie the season before to an 82-catch, 1,500-yard performance.
+The 30-year old became a salsa-dancing sensation in 2011, when he shot from undrafted rookie the season before to an 82-catch, 1,500-yard performance.

 Cruz admitted it hurt to be released by the Giants.

 “It hurt, to be real.
 I gave so much to them.
 Seven years,” he said.
-“It definitely hurt…but every run has to stop at some point.”
+“It definitely hurt … but every run has to stop at some point.”